Your weekend guide to Fort Wayne, Indiana with kids

 Head to bed early tonight for tomorrow’s outdoor adventure.

-Wake up and gear up- today’s plan is all about enjoying Fort Wayne’s family-friendly parks and waterways.
+Wake up and gear up, because today’s plan is all about enjoying Fort Wayne’s family-friendly parks and waterways.

-Did you know that Fort Wayne sits at the confluence of three rivers: the St. Marys, the St. Joseph and the Maumee?
-This makes it the perfect place to pick up a paddle and enjoy a kayak, canoe, or stand up paddleboard!
+Did you know that Fort Wayne sits at the confluence of three rivers: St. Marys, St. Joseph, and the Maumee?
+This makes it the perfect place to pick up a paddle and enjoy a kayak, canoe, or stand-up paddleboard!
 Our family enjoyed a 2-hour float on the St Marys River.
-Fort Wayne Outfittersmakes it easy to reserve what will work best for your family, we chose to use a canoe and single kayak.
+Fort Wayne Outfitters makes it easy to reserve what will work best for your family, we chose to use a canoe and a single kayak.

 Fort Wayne Outfitters also has bicycle rentals.
 If you have an aversion to the water, consider utilizing the Rivergreenway trail that follows the rivers for 25 miles from Fort Wayne to New Haven, Indiana.